ATTENTION

 Day Launches

-Our monthly Day Launch events occur on the second Saturday of every month and start between 7 and 8 AM to 11 AM and 2 PM.
-Times of events may vary depending on weather conditions and event participation.
-Adverse conditions, including but not limited to heat, rain, wind, and other airspace activities may cause launches to be abbreviated or cancelled.
-Note: Conditions are nearly always better early in the day, as such everyone is encouraged to show up early.
+Our monthly Day Launch events occur on the second Saturday of every month and typically run from between 7 and 8 AM to between 11 AM and 2 PM.
+Times may vary depending on weather conditions and event participation.
+Adverse conditions, including but not limited to heat, rain, wind, and other airspace activities, may cause launches to be abbreviated or cancelled.
+Note: Conditions are nearly always better early in the day, so everyone is encouraged to arrive early.

 ROCStock

-A Biannual event that is hosted by the ROC organization that occur the weekend of the second Saturday in April and November.
-ROCStock is a multi-day event that offers a unique opportunity for non-local participants and vendors to engage with the ROC community.
-It serves as a dynamic platform for collaboration, learning, and hands-on experience with high-powered rocketry.
-Night launches can also be a possibility within this event.
-Range hours are subject to the same constraints as monthly launches, and the final day usually ends early (11am-2pm).
-Please look at the launch schedule for ROCStock dates and information about each event in the latest news or subscribe to our emailing list for event and organization updates.
+ROCStock is a biannual event hosted by ROC during the weekend of the second Saturday in April and November.
+It is a multi-day event that offers a unique opportunity for non-local participants and vendors to engage with the ROC community.
+It serves as a platform for collaboration, learning, and hands-on experience with high-powered rocketry.
+Night launches may also be possible during this event.
+Range hours are subject to the same constraints as monthly launches, and the final day usually ends early, between 11 AM and 2 PM.
+Please refer to the launch schedule for ROCStock dates and event information in the latest news or subscribe to our emailing list for event and organization updates.

 Parking